 If you are interested in any of these opportunities, contact us for the next step!

 Communicating with Frontier Horizon Staff

 Cell Phones: Frontier Horizon strongly recommends that all host families carry cell phones with them to and from the airport as well as during outings with children.
 It is of paramount importance for our staff to be able to reach you.
 In the past, host families have been caught in traffic or have had emergencies and have not been able to contact our staff.
-Communication is of the essence with the Frontier Horizon Travel Program.
-Please be sure to always carry our staff’s numbers with you, and please be certain that your (and your spouse’s, if applicable) cell phone numbers are on record with our organization.
+Communication is of the essence with the Frontier Horizon Travel Program, particularly while children are in transit.
+Please take note of the phone numbers provided to contact us, and be willing to share your (and your spouses if applicable) number with us before the Travel Program start date.